 Example: (dollar amounts are for illustrative purposes only):

-- The student is a continuing undergraduate student in his third academic year
+- The student is a continuing undergraduate student in their third academic year

 - Federal Loan: $2,000

-- February 23 carries a student refund of 25% of tuition charges.
+- September 23 carries a student refund of 25% of tuition charges

 - 25% of $6,000 is applied as a credit to the student's account= $1,500